What is Brand Management? Simple Framework Anyone Can Use

 How can I manage my brand on a tight budget?

 Focus on consistency and customer experience.
 It costs nothing to use the same logo and tone of voice everywhere.
-It costs little to provide excellent, friendly customer service.
+Providing excellent, friendly customer service costs little.
 Listening to reviews and acting on feedback is also free.

 What is a brand audit?

 A brand audit is a health check for your brand.
-It's a systematic review of how consistently your brand is being presented and how it's perceived by the market, usually by looking at your marketing materials, online presence, and customer feedback.
+It’s a systematic review of how consistently your brand is presented and how it’s perceived by the market, typically by examining your marketing materials, online presence, and customer feedback.

 How does brand management affect customer loyalty?